Interference Mitigation using Optimized Angle Diversity Receiver in LiFi Cellular Network: Double Source Cell Configuration

 where $H_{\rm{pos}}$ is the channel gain between the positive source and the PD; $H_{\rm{neg}}$ is the channel gain between the negative source and the PD.
 For a fair comparison, the total transmitting power for the SS system and DS system should be the same.
 Hence, the transmit power of each source is halved when the DS configuration is applied and the received optical power at the PD can be written as \cite{DoubSource_GlobCom_Zhe}:

 Generally, the receiver is closer to the desired AP than the interfering AP.
 For the desired AP, due to the narrow FOV of ADRs, one PD can hardly receive LOS signals from both the positive source and negative source simultaneously, and only one appears as the LOS channel gain.
 In respect of the interfering AP, the channel gains $H_{\rm{pos}}$ and $H_{\rm{neg}}$ are both NLOS.
 Hence, the difference between $H_{\rm{pos}}$ and $H_{\rm{neg}}$ is small and the interference is attenuated accordingly.
-Therefore, the double source cell configuration can suppress the signal power from interfering APs \cite{DoubSource_GlobCom_Zhe}. { As the LOS interference can be mitigated by the narrow FOV of the ADR and the NLOS interference can be mitigated due to the adoption of the DS configuration, the SINR of user $\mu$ on subcarrier $m$ can be approximated by:
+Therefore, the double source cell configuration can suppress the signal power from interfering APs \cite{DoubSource_GlobCom_Zhe}.
+As the LOS interference can be mitigated by the narrow FOV of the ADR and the NLOS interference can be mitigated due to the adoption of the DS configuration, the SINR of user $\mu$ on subcarrier $m$ can be approximated by:

-where $\Delta H_{\alpha_{\rm{s}},\mu,p}$ is the overall DC channel gain between the PD $p$ of user $\mu$ and the serving AP $a_{\rm{s}}$ in the DS system.} As manifested in Fig. \ref{fig_2source_network}, $d_{\rm{c,min}}$ will vary according to the distance between the positive and negative sources, which can be represented as:
+where $\Delta H_{\alpha_{\rm{s}},\mu,p}$ is the overall DC channel gain between the PD $p$ of user $\mu$ and the serving AP $a_{\rm{s}}$ in the DS system.
+As manifested in Fig. \ref{fig_2source_network}, $d_{\rm{c,min}}$ will vary according to the distance between the positive and negative sources, which can be represented as \eqref{eq_dc_min_double}.
 Therefore, the lower bound of $\Psi_{\rm{c}}$ for the double source cell system can be calculated based on \eqref{eq_Psi_c2_min} - \eqref{eq_lb_PR}.